 - 21.1.1 CCAC has a three-year lease agreement with Concepcion Industries, Inc., an entity under common control to CCAC, expiring on December 31, 2018 for the lease of its factory located in the Light Industry Science Park, Cabuyao, Laguna to the Partnership.
 Subject to further renewal or extension on the same terms and conditions as may be agreed upon by the parties.
-The lease was renewed for another three years up to December 31, 2021. - 21.1.2 CCAC has a three-year lease contract from January 1, 2017 to December 31, 2019 with LSL Realty Development Corporation, for the lease of warehouse space located in the Light Industry Science Park, Cabuyao Laguna, subject to negotiation upon renewal.
-The lease was renewed for another three years up to December 31, 2022. - 21.1.3 CCAC leases an office space in Muntinlupa City and a warehouse space in Cabuyao owned by Foresight Realty and Development Corporation, an entity under common control to CCAC.
-The contracts are renewable upon mutual agreement of the parties which will expire in August 2022. - 21.1.4 CCAC and CBSI leases an office and parking space, respectively, in Muntinlupa City from Foresight Realty & Development Corp., a shareholder, for a period of five (5) years from August 2017 to July 2022.
+The lease was renewed for another three years up to December 31, 2021. - 21.1.2 CCAC has renewed the contract for another three years up to December 31, 2022 with LSL Realty Development Corporation, for the lease of warehouse space located in the Light Industry Science Park, Cabuyao Laguna, subject to negotiation upon renewal. - 21.1.3 CCAC leases an office space in Muntinlupa City and a warehouse space in Cabuyao owned by Foresight Realty and Development Corporation, an entity under common control to CCAC.
+The contracts are renewable upon mutual agreement of the parties which will expire in August 2022. - 21.1.4 CCAC, CBSI and CMIP leases an office space and parking space, respectively, in Muntinlupa City from Foresight Realty & Development Corp., a shareholder, for a period of two (2) years and 7 months from January 2019 to July 2022.
 The agreements are subject to renewal or extension on such terms and conditions as may be agreed by both parties. - 21.1.5 CDI leases warehouse space in Cabuyao from Hyland Realty & Dev't.
 Corp., an entity under common control, for a period of five (5) years commencing on November 3, 2016 and ending on November 2, 2021, subject to renewal or extension on such terms and conditions as may be agreed upon by the parties. - 21.1.6 Both CCAC and CDI have agreements with various lessors covering office space for its regional offices.
-Such agreements have terms ranging from one (1) to five (5) years under terms and conditions as agreed with the lessors. - 21.1.7 COPI has various lease agreements covering offices, warehouses and vehicles under noncancellable operating leases expiring within 3 to 10 years.
+Such agreements have terms ranging from one (1) to five (5) years under terms and conditions as agreed with the lessors. - 21.1.7 COPI has various lease agreements covering offices, warehouses and vehicles under noncancellable operating leases expiring within 1 to 5 years.
 The leases have varying terms, escalation clauses and renewal rights.
 On renewal, the terms of the leases are renegotiated.